FHSA: Canada’s Tax-Free First Home Savings Account

 Tax Free Home Savings Account FAQ

-It allows you build a $40,000 downpayment nest egg as quickly as possible, as you won’t ever owe taxes on that money – which is pretty cool.
+It allows you to build a down payment nest egg as quickly as possible, as you won’t ever owe taxes on the contribution money – or the investment returns made within the account – which is pretty cool.

 The downside here is that the FHSA will not make buying a house more affordable.
-If anything, I’d argue this will just increase the incentives to purchase a home in Canada.
+If anything, I’d argue the creation of this account will just increase the incentives to purchase a home in Canada.

-That said, perhaps the foreign buyer ban (I’m dubious as to how much this will matter) and the interest rate rise (this one could matter a lot more) will finally bring Canada’s housing market back to Earth.
+That said, perhaps the foreign buyer ban (I’m dubious as to how much this will matter) and the higher-for-longer interest rates (this one could matter a lot more) will continue to bring Canada’s housing market back to Earth.
+The market remained pretty resilient in 2023, but it’s looking like the stress cracks are showing and that there will be more forced selling in 2024.

-The First Home Savers Account (FHSA) will also only help the people that can already afford to save $8,000 per year in Canada – so look for that fact to get criticized in the months to come.
+The First Home Savers Account (FHSA) will also only help the people that can already afford to save $8,000 per year in Canada – and one could argue that it actually most benefits the people in a position to make use of the tax deduction (who are the highest income earners).
+So that’s not ideal.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!